usd-comp230/usd-comp230.github.io/pa1/index.md

 ## Part 2: Gradescope Written Assignment (6 points)

 You will also answer question on Gradescope regarding the assignment.
-The following are the questions you will need to answer. **Make sure to submit directly to the Gradescope assignment: "psa-01-written"**
+The following are the questions you will need to answer. **Make sure to submit directly to the Gradescope assignment: "PSA 1: Written Submission"**

 1. Some of the `Basket` implementations are buggy – they have clear mistakes in some situations.
 Others simply differ in behavior.
 For each implementation, indicate if you think it has a clear _bug_, and describe the problem, or if it's simply an implementation _choice_.
 Give one sentence for each bag.
 Note that this requires exercising your own judgment, which we cannot do for you.